 Now at a bare sliver of health, Piglet works to position himself behind Mao’kai to block shots from the enemy Ryze, but is literally just a second or few frames too slow and Piglet’s Cassiopeia finally falls.

 To put it all in perspective, what just took us paragraphs to explain happened in less than 15 seconds in the Team Liquid and Immortals teamfight.
 For those struggling to improve their game, it can be understandably intimidating to process how you can get to Piglet’s level of survivability, but we assure you it’s within your capabilities.
 That being said, let’s take a look at how Mobalytics puts together your Survivability score to help make you one hard to kill Summoner.

 - This one is pretty self-explanatory – the more you die, the higher your score will be (remember that high red scores are bad).

-- The Deaths metric keeps track of your average Deaths per game and the average percentage of deaths you die for your teams total deaths per game.
+- The Deaths metric keeps track of your average Deaths per game and the average percentage of deaths you die in each of the game’s phases (early, mid, late).

-How to take your Toughness to the next level
+How to take your Survivability to the next level

-We feel the best way to explain how to improve your Toughness score is by breaking the learning curve into three distinct components: game knowledge, mechanics, and map awareness.
+We feel the best way to explain how to improve your Survivability score is by breaking the learning curve into three distinct components: game knowledge, mechanics, and map awareness.

 [STARTER] Learning Champion Abilities